rej696/dissertation/handin_dir/README.md

     - Interrupt handling and context switching
     - A protocol grammar filter for converting a raw byte stream into valid input data (spacepackets with checksums in KISS frames)
     - black box fuzzing (with or without grammar filtering)
-- A "Ground Segment" python cli tool `spp`:
+- A "Ground Segment" python cli tool `gsw`:
     - reading/writing packets to a connected development board
     - on target black box fuzzing (with or without grammar filtering)